Think like a software tester.

 Testing Lessons Learned from Sherlock Holmes!
 "You know my methods, Watson.
 There was not one of them which I did not apply to the inquiry."
 [The Memoirs of Sherlock Holmes (1893)]

-As everybody knows in software testing we have different techniques like white BOX testing, black BOX testing and grey BOX testing; now we need to learn thinking like a tester and how apply thinking to out of the BOX testing and other types of thinking to improve our "BOX testing" techniques.
+As everybody knows in software testing we have different techniques like white BOX testing, black BOX testing and grey BOX testing; now we need to learn thinking like a tester and how to apply thinking to out of the BOX testing and other types of thinking to improve our "BOX testing" techniques.

 ************************Brainstorming with Graphic Organizers:

-Try to use charts, concept maps, webs, Venn diagrams, and problem - solution outlines to arrange all your ideas for effective testing solution and to show what you tested and what you still need to test.
+Try to use charts, concept maps, webs, Venn diagrams, and problem - solution outlines to arrange all your ideas for effective testing solutions and to show what you tested and what you still need to test.

 How to use idea generating methods